azure-modern-apps/azure-modern-integration/readme.md

-# Azure Modern Apps - Products Function App
+# Azure Modern Apps - Integration Starter
-This is an open source serverless starter for building modern enterprise apps and APIs.
+This is an open source  starter for building enterprise integration leveraging Microsoft Azure.
 ![](./docs/assets/architecture-overview.png)

 ## Defintition of done